It’s understandable to want to change your pet’s diet to

 With a pick of raw meat, bones, vegetables and fruits, the raw

 meat diet also has its benefits.
 But do the cons outweigh the

 - Higher energy levels

 - Cleaner teeth

 - Smaller stools

-What is a dog raw food diet?It usually consists of:
+What is a dog raw food diet?It usually